-- Accessible shuttles will follow the rear of the March procession, space is first come-first serve.
-Information on boarding points will be coming soon.
+Accessible shuttles will follow the rear of the March procession, space is first come-first serve.

-- ADA tents at the rally site will provide shaded resting with chairs, extra water, juice and snacks for people who experience low blood sugar and masks for chemical sensitivity disability.
+ADA tents at the rally site will provide shaded resting with chairs, extra water, juice and snacks.

 There are mass housing options in DC for folks coming in from out of town that are looking for more economically friendly options.
 Here's a handy list from local grassroots organization Washington Peace Center for both individuals and groups.

 Resources found at Washington Peace Center.

 Looking to house lots of activists or volunteers in town for an event or mobilization?
 Check out these resources.
 All information is subject to change - if you learn different information or find more places who offer mass housing, please let us know!
 Email email@example.com, thanks!